2025

 I am also deeply thankful for our funding partners and collaborators who continue to believe in our mission and make this work possible.

-Looking ahead to 2026, I feel both energized and hopeful.
-We will continue to grow—but more importantly, we will go deeper: in community, in care, and in our commitment to creating spaces where Black girls and young women can truly thrive.
+Looking ahead, I feel both energized and hopeful that we will continue to grow—but more importantly, that we will grow deeper: in community, in care, and in our commitment to creating spaces where Black girls and young women can truly thrive.

 It is the greatest honor of my life to walk this journey alongside you all.